myselfBZ/Chat-Tcp-Terminal/README.md

-# TODO: Remove not disconnected nodes
+# TODO: Remove disconnected nodes

 yes, i love real time apps, now you can chat directly in your terminal!!!